ksupensa/iOS10-Pokedex/readme.md

 * UICollectionView
 * UISearchBar

-## All the content(code, resources, etc...) are for educational purpose only under 'fair use' and should be used as such.
+## All the content(code, resources, etc...) are for educational purpose only under 'fair use'.